junxit/us-congress-bills-111/metadata.md

 - 2009-06-26 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2009-06-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2996.
 - 2009-06-26 — The previous question was ordered pursuant to the rule. (consideration: CR H7470-7471)
+- 2009-07-06 — Received in the Senate and Read twice and referred to the Committee on Appropriations.